 For the consonants, Le Tagaloa pointed out a similar dilemma as noted with vowels already.
 There is an obvious mismatch in letter names and their sounds, she contended.
-For example, the letter p, which Samoan name is Pi, is viewed as poorly represented by the image of a cat, or its corresponding sound /pu/-/si/; the same with solofanua (horse) for /sa/, and taavale (car) for /ti/.
-From her assessment, we can safely infer that what she meant was, that the sound of the letter name must take first precedence, as in this case of matching letter sounds and symbols or selecting image representations for that matter.
-Thus, deducing from Le Tagaloa's analysis, the image of a 'pili' (lizard) would have been a better match for the 'p' consonant than the choice of 'pu-si' (cat), for example.
+For example, the letter p, which Samoan name is /pi/, is viewed as poorly represented by the image of a cat, or its corresponding sound /pu/-/si/; the same with solofanua (horse) for /sa/, and taavale (car) for /ti/.
+We can infer from her assertion that the sound of the letter name must take first precedence, as in this case of matching letter sounds and symbols or selecting image representations for that matter.
+Thus, looking at the picture from Le Tagaloa's lens, the image of a 'pili' (lizard) would have been a better match for the 'p' consonant than its allophone 'pu-si', for example.

-Le Tagaloa's observations would form the basis of a first ever critique by a local scholar of the Pi Faitau after 160 years since its inception.
-Her stance would further affirm past observations, such as those of Pratt (1859), Brown (1916) and Churchill (1908) fundamentally, on the nature of the Samoan sounds.
-So, for an able and local scholar to verify some of the past claims, as well as critique its shortcomings, are considered very opportune at this stage of the conversation, when it is very much needed.
+In sum, Le Tagaloa's observations would become the first critical commentary by a local on the Pi Faitau after 160 years since its inception.
+Her stance would further affirm past observations, such as those of Pratt (1859), Brown (1916) and Churchill (1908) for example, on the nature of the Samoan sounds.
+So, for an able and local scholar to verify some of the past claims, as well as critique its shortcomings are considered very important for the Samoan language development at this stage.